true-og/LaunchPads-OG/README.md

 <h3>How to use:</h3>
-Use /launchpad givepad to give yourself a launch pad item.
+Use /launchpad give to give yourself a launch pad item.
 When placed down, a launchpad will be created there with the default x,y,z powers in the config file.
 This command requires the cangive permission.
 This will require a server restart to take effect.

-Use /launchpad setpad to create a pad where you are standing with the default x,y,z powers set in the config file.
+Use /launchpad set to create a pad where you are standing with the default x,y,z powers set in the config file.
 This requires the canset permision.

-Use /launchpad setpad <xpower> <ypower> <zpower> to create a pad where you are standing with the x,y,z powers provided.
+Use /launchpad set <xpower> <ypower> <zpower> to create a pad where you are standing with the x,y,z powers provided.
 This requires the canset permision.

-Use /launchpad setpad <x> <y> <z> <xpower> <ypower> <zpower> to create a pad at the specified x,y,z coordinates with the specified x,y,z powers.
+Use /launchpad set <x> <y> <z> <xpower> <ypower> <zpower> to create a pad at the specified x,y,z coordinates with the specified x,y,z powers.
 This requires the canset permision.

-Use /launchpad delpad to remove the pad at the block you are pointing at.
+Use /launchpad delete to remove the pad at the block you are pointing at.
 This requires the candelete permission.

-Use /launchpad delpad <x> <y> <z> to delete the pad at the specified coordinates in the world you are standing in.
+Use /launchpad delete <x> <y> <z> to delete the pad at the specified coordinates in the world you are standing in.
 This requires the candelete permission.

-Use /launchpad delpad <world> <x> <y> <z> to delete the pad at the specified coordinates in the specified world.
+Use /launchpad delete <world> <x> <y> <z> to delete the pad at the specified coordinates in the specified world.
 For world, enter any of: end, nether, overworld, world, world_nether, world_the_end.
 This requires the candelete permission.

 Launchpads can also be removed by placing a block in their location and breaking it.
 This requires either cancraft to be set to true, or the player to have the canbreak permission.